-Improving quality of life by
+Improving quality of life and state economies by

 advancing public education

 The nation’s first regional interstate compact for education, SREB was created in 1948 by Southern governors and legislators who recognized the link between education and economic vitality.
-To this day, the organization maintains its focus on critical issues that hold the promise of improving quality of life by advancing public education.
-The region’s track record shows that setting goals and maintaining the commitment to work toward them can make a difference.

 We conduct research, collect and analyze data, publish reports and recommend actions on current and emerging issues.